openscanhub/openscanhub/docs/development.md

 If you want to, you can restore a database backup from the production server.
 If not, you can skip these steps and osh-hub will create an empty database for you.

-* Download database backup from https://covscan-stage.lab.eng.brq2.redhat.com/openscanhub.db.gz
+* Download database backup from https://covscan-stage.lab.eng.brq2.redhat.com/openscanhub-limited.db.gz
-* Import the database into the running container: `gzip -cd openscanhub.db.gz | podman exec -i db psql -h localhost -U openscanhub`
+* Import the database into the running container: `gzip -cd openscanhub-limited.db.gz | podman exec -i db psql -h localhost -U openscanhub`

+Note that you can also restore the full snapshot of the production database (without the `-limited` suffix) if you have enough disk space and time.
+The only difference between those two snapshots is that the `waiving_defect` table is empty in the `-limited` variant.

 ### Start the OSH hub